 Wait about 24 hours for the patching to cure and determine if any additional patching is necessary.
 Then, prepare your concrete crack sealant according to the directions.
 Once the patching is completely dry and set, add the sealant to protect the concrete from absorbing stains.

 When to Call a Flooring Expert to Repair Concrete Cracks

 In any instance where you feel unconfident about repairing a concrete crack yourself, or

-for especially large cracks, it is always wise to call an expert to ensure the repair is done correctly the first time, to save money in future repairs, and to prevent future damage.
+for especially large cracks, it is always wise to call a flooring expert to ensure the repair is done correctly the first time, to save money in future repairs, and to prevent future damage.
 Other instances involving concrete cracks where an expert should be called immediately include:

 - Rust appears on the crack